-Introduction and Moderated by: Lee C. Bollinger, President, Columbia University in the City of New York
+Welcome, Introduction, and Moderated by: Lee C. Bollinger, President of Columbia University in the City of New York